kirankunigiri/nintendo-switch-web-ui/README.md

 - Rotate your phone and double tab to go into full-screen mode
 - Fully touch-compatible gallery (swipe through it!)
 - Click on a game tile to select, and use arrow keys to move
+- Uses the actual time and battery percent (although the battery icon doesn't update)

 This was made in just a few hours, and has a few bugs.
 Check the todo list below to see what was left out.